RoaM04/Job-Application-Tracker-Project/docs/design.md

 ## 1. Pitch

 We are building a Job Application Tracker MCP server that helps students and job seekers organize their job applications in one place.
 Users can add new job applications, list all saved applications, search for specific applications, update their status, add notes, and remove applications.
-The project will store all data locally without using paid APIs or login systems.
+The project stores all data locally without using paid APIs or login systems.

 ## 2. Demo Day user story